|Jim Wright with Susan DeBevoise Wright in background. (photo by Joseph Mehling '69, Dartmouth College Photographer.)|

 James Wright received a bachelor's degree from Wisconsin State University-Platteville and a masters and doctoral degree in history from the University of Wisconsin at Madison.
 An American historian, his teaching and research focused on American political history and the history of the American West.
 Earlier books that he has authored or edited are: The Galena Lead District: Federal Policy and Practices, 1824-1847 (1966); The West of the American People (1970); The Politics of Populism: Dissent in Colorado (1974); The Great Plains Experience: Readings in the History of a Region (1978); and The Progressive Yankees: Republican Reformers in New Hampshire (1987).
 He received a Social Science Research Council Grant, a Guggenheim Fellowship, and a Charles Warren Fellowship at Harvard.

 James Wright has been elected to the American Academy of Arts and Sciences, and he is a member of the Organization of American Historians, and the Western History Association.
-He serves on the board of trustees of the Sherman Fairchild Foundation and on the board of the Injured Marine Semper Fi Fund.
-He is a member of the New Hampshire Civics Education Task Force.
+He serves on the board of the Semper Fi Fund.

 Both James and Susan Wright were awarded Honorary Doctorates by Dartmouth at Commencement in June 2009.